 Earlier this year the service users in Farrell Street took to the street to conduct street interviews with locals passing by.
 This initiative was called “Breaking barriers through the art of media” and was a course funded by LMETB, facilitated by course tutor Shay Casserley.
 20 people were asked the same two questions, questions that were put to them on the spot without time to prepare.

 What transpired from this recording is best described as powerful, inspiring, chilling and thought provoking.
 On Tuesday 4th September, the video was launched locally to those who were involved in its creation.
 The most amazing response erupted on this historical night.
-Our video is ready to go viral, click on this link to watch the 20 People 2 Questions video in full.
+Watch the 20 People 2 Questions video in full below/